"High school introduced me to weaving. At the end of the school year, I built my own frame loom. I haven’t stopped since."

 Download this guide

-Page last updated Oct.
-14, 2023
+Page last updated Jul.
+29, 2024

-Our Guidelines on Product Care
+Product Care Guidelines

 Hampshire Hill is dedicated using only natural fibres in its products.
 Often different natural fibres need different types of care.
 This page is an easy-to-find reference for the proper care of the fibre types sold in this store.
 A single letter represents each fibre type in this guide.